lukeolson13/capstone/README.md

 Being public data, this was far from perfect.
 For example, the most specific location for one of the datasets was on a county level, whereas it would've been preferred to have everything on a zip-code level.
 Another issue was with the crime data.
 This intuitively seems like an obvious indicator of convenience store theft.
 While there was decent correlation, the data was very sparse, and required throwing away ~2/3 of the SRP data available.
 Ultimately it was decided that cost outweighed benefit, and the crime data wasn't used in the analysis.

+The most important addition to the data (according to the feature importances) was the creation of lag columns (see [this Gist](https://gist.github.com/lukeolson13/8047b3ecd54f6d7a02bdc18b8e0212c0) on how this was done).
+These columns tracked shrink from previous visits for each item at each store.
+As an overly simplified analogy, one might wish to predict someone's height next month.
+While the person's shoe size, age, weight, and sex could be used to get a rough estimate, the best indicator will obviously be the person's height today (and at other time points in the past).

 ### Customer Segmentation ###

 In order to better model both predictions of item shrink value, as well as forecast shrink value for each store, customer segmentation was performed on a per store basis via the following steps: